 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Purina product.

-With six notable exceptions…
+With 6 notable exceptions…

-In addition, fish oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
+First, we find fish oil, which is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, fish oil should be considered a commendable addition.